pacslab/conc-value-perf-modelling/experiments/workloads/knative/README.md

   '{"data": {"example.com": null, "[EXTERNAL-IP].xip.io": ""}}'
 ```

-Make sure to replace `[EXTERNAL-IP]` with the external ip of the VM (or whatever ip you will be accessing the service from).
+Make sure to replace `[EXTERNAL-IP]` with the external ip of the VM (or whatever ip you will be accessing the service from) or use you custom domain (e.g., `kn.nima-dev.com`).

 Next, we can double check our installation with a `hello-world` application: